garfix/mini-commerce/README.md

 ## Context

-The system does not use dependency injection, but rather a Ambient Context to hold the system-wide dependencies of the system: DB, log, Request, etc.
+The system does not use dependency injection, but rather an Ambient Context to hold the system-wide dependencies of the system: DB, log, Request, etc.

 ## Database